 A single character may be written as a single quote immediately followed by that character.
-The same escapes apply to characters as to strings.
+Some backslash escapes apply to characters, \b, \f, \n, \r, \t, and \" with the same meaning as for strings, plus \' for a single quote.
 So if you want to write the character backslash, you must write '\\ where the first \ escapes the second \.
 As you can see, the quote is an acute accent, not a grave accent.
 A newline immediately following an acute accent is taken as a literal character and does not count as the end of a statement.
 The value of a character constant in a numeric expression is the machine's byte-wide code for that character. as assumes your character code is ASCII: 'A means 65, 'B means 66, and so on.